Irma Lozada: Early life and education

 In the 1950s, Lozada's parents had moved from Puerto Rico to Manhattan in New York City where she and her brother were born.
 There, she received her primary and secondary education.
 As a child, Lozada spent her summers with her family in the City of Mayaguez in Puerto Rico.

-In 1980, Lozada applied for, and was accepted into, the New York Transit Police Academy in October 1981.
+In 1980, Lozada applied for, and was accepted into, the New York City Transit Police Academy in October 1981.
 She graduated in the first academy class of transit officers that had a significant number of women and was assigned to District 33 at 2399 Fulton Street, Brooklyn, N.Y., as a plainclothes transit officer.
 At the time, the NYPD and the New York Transit Police were separate entities.
 The New York City Transit Police Department was a law enforcement agency that existed from 1953 (with the creation of the New York City Transit Authority) until 1995.

 In the early 1980s, many male transit police officers still viewed women as undesirable partners.
 Nevertheless, Lozada's work was noticed by her superiors and she was promoted to the Transit Police District #33 and assigned to the Plainclothes Anti-Crime Unit, a street crime unit.
 This brought her closer to her goal of becoming a detective.